Wildlife Tracker Tool

 Currently: 5 instruments deployed in the Nooksack Watershed; Project duration: 2016-2019

 DNA Molecular Source Tracking

-Whatcom Conservation District and project partners Exact Scientific and Practical Informatics are embarking on a year-long project to test whether the DNA of bacteria in our waterways can be used to accurately identify sources of fecal pollution.
-Over the next year, project partners will work on building a catalog of 21 different fecal bacterial DNA “fingerprints” representing potential fecal sources (i.e., humans, deer, dogs, geese, horses, etc.) in Whatcom County.
-This catalog will then be used to evaluate water samples from areas with historically elevated bacteria levels with the intention of identifying which fecal sources are contributing bacteria to water.
-The goal of this research is to improve the future of water quality sampling and characterization in order to better identify and provide technical assistance to fix sources of fecal pollution in Whatcom County.
+Whatcom Conservation District and project partners Exact Scientific and Practical Informatics embarked on a year-long project to test whether the DNA of bacteria in our waterways can be used to accurately identify sources of fecal pollution.
+Project partners built a catalog of 21 different fecal bacterial DNA “fingerprints” representing potential fecal sources (i.e., humans, deer, dogs, geese, horses, etc.) in Whatcom County.
+The catalog was tested against water samples from areas with historically elevated bacteria levels with the intention of identifying which fecal sources were contributing bacteria to water.
+Our goal was to improve the future of water quality sampling and characterization in order to better identify and provide technical assistance to fix sources of fecal pollution in Whatcom County.